 This is for you if... you have an entrepreneurial or innovative mind and would like to learn how to manage innovative ideas, either within organisations or as an entrepreneur.

-Innovation is the driving force behind any business activity and managing it appropriately is crucial for success.
-In our MSc in Entrepreneurship you will learn the main theories, models, frameworks and techniques of entrepreneurship including tools from strategy, marketing and business plans.
-You will learn how to manage and actively play a role in the entrepreneurial process as well as appreciate the skills required to take a product or service from concept to market.
+Apple, Google and Tesla all have one thing in common.
+Innovation.
+It is the driving force behind any business activity and managing it appropriately is crucial for success.
+In our MSc in Entrepreneurship and Innovation you will look at the theory and practice, models, frameworks and techniques of entrepreneurship and innovation management.
+You will learn how to manage and actively play a role in the entrepreneurial process as well as appreciate the skills required to take a product or service from concept to market by looking at new product development, strategy and marketing.

 The course will analyse the dynamics of the business environment and the scope for the strategic response; analyse and evaluate management problems and issues including the consumer’s needs and the political, social and technological contexts within which organisations operate to address the uncertainties of innovation and entrepreneurship.
-It will also provide you with the skills to identify the most appropriate tools and methods for data acquisition, assessment, analysis and dissemination.
+It will also provide you with the skills to identify the most appropriate tools and methods for data acquisition, assessment, analysis and dissemination and how to overcome barriers to change.

-This course has been designed for both individual entrepreneurs and corporate entrepreneurship.
+This course has been designed for both individual entrepreneurs and corporate entrepreneurship and as well as for those who want to be an aspiring and innovative manager.

 A good second class UK honours degree or its equivalent or a postgraduate diploma from a recognised institution.